CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/Gettingstarteddev.md

 ## Objective

-This lab is designed to equip participants with hands-on experience in configuring and managing Microsoft Dev Box environments to streamline development workflows.

-- **Implement Dev Box:** Configure and manage cloud-based development workstations using Microsoft Dev Box, including creating Dev Box definitions, setting up network connections, and accessing Dev Boxes through the portal.
+This lab is designed to provide participants with practical experience in setting up and managing Microsoft Dev Box environments to enhance development workflows.
+Participants will learn how to configure cloud-based development workstations by creating and defining Dev Boxes, establishing network connections, and accessing them through the portal.
+This hands-on approach will help streamline development processes, making it easier to manage resources and collaborate on projects.

-## Prerequisites

-Participants should have the following prerequisites:

-- **Fundamental Knowledge of Azure:** Familiarity with Microsoft Azure's core services and resource management.
-- **Experience with Cloud-Based Workstations:** Basic understanding of using and configuring virtual or cloud-based development environments.
-- **Understanding of Networking Concepts:** Knowledge of how virtual networks operate and their role in connecting cloud resources.
-- **Proficiency with Azure Management Tools:** Experience in navigating and managing resources through the Azure Portal.
-- **Familiarity with Access Control:** Awareness of managing resource permissions using Azure RBAC.

 ## Architecture